 (b) The engine of the motor vehicle is running or the keys to the vehicle are in the ignition,

-Nevada judges can dismiss a first-time NRS 202.485 offense if the defendant successfully completes a course about child safety.
-Otherwise, the defendant faces Nevada misdemeanor penalties of:
+Nevada judges can dismiss a first-time NRS 202.485 offense if you successfully complete a course about child safety.
+Otherwise, you face Nevada misdemeanor penalties of: